HemingwayLee/node-cheatsheet/README.md

     }
 }
 ```
-But thread is heavy, that's why Node.js use `event loop`
+But thread is heavy, that's why Node.js use `event loop`.
+It can service much more requests than traditional HTTP server (e.g., Apache HTTP Server)

 # What is `event loop`